ianwalkeruk/marina/README.md

   a form suitable for manipulation.
 Whereas XML support has been in PowerShell since the beginning and it's very solid and comprehensive.

-  There's a very deliberate design decision to explicitly load the configuration, which allows for future expansion into loading alternative formats.
+  There's a very deliberate design decision to explicitly load the configuration into a memory-based object, which allows for future expansion into loading alternative formats.

 * This has saved my bacon.
 How can I ever repay you?